-4.2 Path Planning
+4.2.
+Path Planning

 As mentioned earlier, a car-like vehicle is subject to non-holonomic kinematic constraints: it can move only along a direction perpendicular to its rear wheels axle (continuous tangent direction), and its turning radius is lower-bounded (maximum curvature).
-In the past ten years, numerous works, e.g. [3, 18, 31], have tackled the problem of computing feasible paths for this type of vehicle.
+In the past ten years, numerous works, e.g. (Barraquand and Latombe, 1989; Laumond et al., 1994; Svestka and Overmars, 1995), have tackled the problem of computing feasible paths for this type of vehicle.
 Almost all of them compute paths made up of circular arcs connected with tangential line segments.
-The key reason for that is that these paths are the shortest one that respect the non-holonomic kinematic constraints of such a vehicle [7, 26].
+The key reason for that is that these paths are the shortest ones that respect the non-holonomic kinematic constraints of such a vehicle (Dubins, 1957; Reeds and Shepp, 1990).
 However their curvature profile is not continuous.
 Accordingly a vehicle following such a path has to stop at each curvature discontinuity, i.e. at each transition between a segment and an arc, in order to reorient its front wheels.
 This is hardly acceptable for a vehicle driving on the road.
 A solution to this problem is therefore to plan paths with a continuous curvature profile.
 In addition, a constraint on the curvature derivative is introduced; it is upper-bounded so as to reflect the fact that the vehicle can only reorient its front wheels with a finite velocity.